Post three of three, in section For Teachers

 - experiencing a proliferation of ideas, information, energy or sense-making

-- for extended periods of time while sober
+- being in these states for extended periods of time while sober

 This is opposed to: